 Creating a System of Healthy, Culturally Appropriate Food

 The Pacific North Fresh Mobile Market is led by the Del Norte and Tribal Lands (DNATL) Food Council.
-The DNATL Food Council is housed within the Family Resource Center of the Redwoods (FRCR) non-profit and works closely with community, regional, and state partners.
+The DNATL Food Council is housed within the Family Resource Center of the Redwoods (FRCR).
+FRCR is a non-profit and works closely with community, regional, and state partners.

-The goal of the DNATL is to create a local food system with access to nutritious food, and culturally appropriate food for families in Del Norte County and adjacent Tribal Lands.
+The goal of the DNATL is to create a local food system with access to nutritious food, and culturally appropriate food.
+They focus on families in Del Norte County and adjacent Tribal Lands.
 Programs are organized around four primary efforts: